alessiosac/mininet-edge/README.md

     h1 ping www.google.com

 Please be careful as in this solution the IP address of the hosts is assigned by DHCP, thus this can break the controller behavior.

+## Performance Evaluation:

+The idea is to simulate real traffic in the edge in addition to the data related to the `Livemicro` application.

+The real traffic is emulated using real traces in `unina.pcap`.
+You can run the following command for sending packets based on this trace.

+    h7 tcpreplay --intf1=h7-eth0 unina.pcap